yakazimir/academic-kickstart/content/home/about.md

 # Biography

-This is the homepage of Kyle Richardson, a researcher in Artificial Intelligence and Natural Language Processing.
+I am a researcher in Artificial Intelligence and Natural Language Processing at the Allen Institute for Artificial Intelligence in Seattle, Washington.
+Prior to this, I was a researcher at the Institute for Natural Language Processing at the University of Stuttgart in Germany, where I received my PhD in October 2018.
+On this website you can find more about my work.